 - Any undergraduate student at Loyola University Chicago is eligible to enter the contest.

 - The entry should deal with an Asia-related theme or topic.
-Any essay written in 2013 (Spring and Fall) and Spring 2014 is eligible for entry.
+Any essay written during Spring 2016 through Spring 2017 is eligible for entry.
 Only one essay per person may be submitted.
-We will not accept essays submitted for the previous years’ contest
+We will not accept essays submitted for the previous years’ contest.

 - Entries must be typed on standard (8-1/2" x 11") paper, double-spaced, with numbered pages.
 The maximum length of the essay should not exceed twenty-five pages.

-- A hard and an electronic copy of the essay must be submitted to Dr. John Pincince.* Please do NOT staple your essay—use a paper clip ONLY.
+- A hard or an electronic copy (MS Word document) of the essay must be submitted to Dr. John Pincince.* Please do NOT staple your essay—use a paper clip ONLY.
 The title, author's name, course information (include course #, instructor, and semester) and permanent address, should appear on the title page.

 - Entries must also include notes and a bibliography of sources used.
 For correct footnote and bibliography form, see Chicago Manual of Style or Mary Rampolla, Pocket Guide to Writing in History.